 Here, the promise is that in good weather during daytime, the hens live outdoors.
 The best of these farms rotate their hens every few days to a new patch of grass.
 This allows the chickens the opportunity to eat their natural diet of grubs and insects rather than to subsist on feed corn.

 I once visited a pasture-raised egg farm where—no two ways about it—the birds enjoyed excellent welfare.
 I frankly couldn’t find fault with how much space the birds were granted, nor could I object to their living conditions.
 But this was largely a hobby farm that kept barely a hundred birds.
 Eggs from this farm cost more than triple the price of supermarket eggs, and the owner made hardly any profit.
 And even here, which is surely a best-case scenario, the hens were slaughtered at less than half their natural lifespan, since by then their yields had dropped to unprofitable levels.

 Claims about layer hen welfare always merit skepticism.
 Choosing your egg farmer requires diligence that’s best followed-up with a visit to the farm to confirm that animal care promises are kept.
 All of this entails a lot of hassle and money.

 But there’s a cheaper and much more reliable way to eliminate cruelty.
-Simply bypass eggs altogether and you’re exempt from feeling obligated to give tricky, costly, and hard-to-verify animal welfare issues your attention.
+Simply bypass eggs altogether and you’re exempt from feeling obligated to give hard-to-verify animal welfare promises your attention.